JaxionProject/jaxion/examples/dynamical_friction/README.md

 # Dynamical Friction

-Dynamical of Fuzzy Dark Matter soliton in an external potential
+Dynamical friction of Fuzzy Dark Matter soliton in an external potential

 Philip Mocz (2025)